-Hermine pounds Florida, raising new Zika fears, then heads north
+Hermine pounds Florida, then churns north into Carolinas

 "The canal started creeping up toward the house, and even though it wasn't high tide it looked like it was coming inside," Jewett said.

-In the island community of Cedar Key, waters rose more than 9.5 feet (2.9 meters), among the highest surges ever seen, the National Weather Service said.

-(Additional reporting by Zachary Fagenson in Hudson Beach, Fla., Brendan O'Brien in Milwaukee, Laila Kearney in New York and Jon Herskovitz in Austin; Editing by Daniel Trotta and Cynthia Osterman)
+Additional reporting by Zachary Fagenson in Hudson Beach, Fla., Steve Gorman in Los Angeles, Brendan O'Brien in Milwaukee, Laila Kearney in New York and Jon Herskovitz in Austin; Editing by Daniel Trotta and Cynthia Osterman